Hamza50537/Machine-Learning/README.md

 # Machine-Learning
-Here i have uploaded the machine learning work that i have done in the recent time.

-Here i have uploaded the different regreesion, classification and clustering algortihms that i have applied on differenr real world problems.
+Here i have uploaded the machine learning work that i have done in the recent time.Different regreesion, classification and clustering algortihms that i have applied on different real world problems.Complete notebooks with the dataset that i have used to solve the problem.
+Hope that helps you in your projects.
+Happy Coding